mentpy/mentpy/docs/basic-usage/measurements-in-qm.rst

    :description: Measurements in quantum mechanics using python
    :keywords: mbqc, measurement-based quantum computation, quantum computing

-.. admonition:: Note
-   :class: warning

-   This tutorial is under construction
+At the code of measurement-based quantum computation (MBQC) are single-qubit measurements.
 In MentPy, measurements are represented by the :obj:`mp.Ment` class.

 .. ipython:: python